lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 03:04 PM)_

-> It won’t matter in like ten to fifteen minutes.
+> It won't matter in like ten to fifteen minutes.

 _Iris is pulling numbers out of her ass, but her panic is very real for her friend._